corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

 Python's Global Interpreter Lock (GIL) limits true parallelism.
 Past a certain point, this makes it challenging to fully utilize multi-core systems.
-There is a version of Python without the GIL, but it [doesn't solve the performance issues yet](https://news.ycombinator.com/item?id=41677131).
+There is an upcoming version of Python without the GIL, but it [doesn't solve the performance issues yet](https://news.ycombinator.com/item?id=41677131).

-If your workloads are I/O bound, [asyncio](https://docs.python.org/3/library/asyncio.html) is great and can get you very far.
+If your workloads are I/O-bound, [asyncio](https://docs.python.org/3/library/asyncio.html) is great and can get you very far.
 In this case, you might not need to switch for performance reasons alone.

-However, if your workload is CPU-intensive that's a different story.
+However, if your workload is CPU-intensive, that's a different story.
-That's where teams often have to resort to complex workarounds involving multiple sub-processes or fall back to C extensions, which are a security risk and hard to maintain on multiple platforms (except if you use containers).
+That's where teams often have to resort to complex workarounds involving multiple sub-processes or fall back to C extensions, which can be a security risk and are hard to maintain on multiple platforms (except if you use containers).
 I've hit that glass ceiling many times in Python, and it has never been fun.
 Typically, you run into bottlenecks at the exact worst possible time: when your application is under heavy load and in production.
 Those are the days you wish for more headroom, but you spend your time firefighting and monkey-patching your architecture to squeeze out every last bit of performance.